space-contributes/arby-audio_3d/README.md

 Dolby Atmos is an advanced audio technology that:

 * Maps virtual objects as sound waves to bounce, reflect, delay for reflection, delay to reach the virtual object, and bounce back.
-These delays are for enhanced * realism.
+These delays are for enhancedrealism.
 * 360 surround sound
 * 42KHZ, 24BIT by default*
 * Spatial realism by adapting to various spaces